 It's not just the partying, though, is it?
 It's the long, hilarious chats with friends.
 The in-depth natters over far too much wine.
 A good film or two with a bottle or three shared between you.
 Jolly dinner parties lasting into the early hours.
 The after work cameraderie in the pub.
 When I lived in a small town in Norfolk, life centred very much around the few pubs, which were all in a moment's walking distance from each other.
 So often I'd nip out to Budgen for a pint of milk, bump into my friend Kathryn, say, hmm, fancy a quick one? - and there we'd sit in The Kings Head, for the next couple of hours, texts sent to husbands to say we'd be home soon (though indeed 'soon' was but a relative term), more drinks bought by other friends who arrived.
 Kat and I used to say, shall we go for a quick 'catch up?' - which became our mutually agreed euphemism for 'a bit of a sesh'....

 Then there are the bad things about it.
-Looking in your purse the next morning and realising you've spent thirty quid you can ill afford.
+Looking in your purse the next morning and realising you've spent fifty quid you can ill afford.
 The puffy face.
 The wasted day because you feel too rough to do much.
 The conversation you can't quite remember.
-Struggling through a day at work.
+Struggling through a day at work ... and worse ... the argument that came out of nowhere.
+The fear that you might have made a bit of a tit out of yourself.
+The unexplained bruise.
 Worrying, sometimes, that you may have a bit of a problem....

 About eighteen months ago I went off drinking.
 I don't know why, it just happened, gradually, over a period of a few months.
 Maybe my body just said, okay, enough.
 I have become something I never thought possible: someone who hardly drinks.
 Used to be that if I had two days running without a drink I felt pretty good; three days running and I was polishing my halo, considering myself well 'in credit' for the weekend.... now, I can go weeks (and even months) without a drink and don't even notice it.
 Occasionally I do still have a few, if I'm with old friends, and in the morning I see on my face what I used to see - the greyish hue, the blotchiness, the baggy eyes.
 I feel tired and a bit depressed.
 I remember how lovely it is not to feel like that anymore, and it stops me doing it again, for quite some time.
 I can't write if I'm struggling with a hangover.
 I just got sick and tired of being sick and tired.